HaroonAzizi/portfolio/_posts/2025-02-15-life-lessons.md

 My resolution for 2025 was to code every day of the year—or at least 300+ days.
 I know it’s hard to maintain, but if I stick to it and make “being a programmer” my identity, it will be easier.

 Start from the first day of the year, the first day of the month, or even the first day of the week, and just stick to it.
-Here’s my GitHub contribution graph from 2025 (I haven't missed a day since the beginning of the year):

 <p align="center">
   <img src="/images/github-graph.png" alt="GitHub Contribution Graph">